You’re not a real Southerner if you don’t love biscuits, BUT I’ll bet you probably are a real Southerner if you’ve had Cathead Biscuits.

 Although perfectly capable of making cut-out biscuits, she usually preferred to make drop biscuits, and I absolutely loved them.
 The butter in the dough was always still cold enough by the time she put the biscuits in the oven that they leave individual butter pockets when you slice them open.

-Just FYI you didn’t know, the cold butter is the secret to soft, buttery, flaky biscuits.
+Just in case you didn’t know, the cold butter is the secret to soft, buttery, flaky biscuits.

-I wanted to make these biscuits because I’ve never really mastered the traditional cut-out biscuits.
+I wanted to make these biscuits because I’ve never really mastered the traditional cut-out biscuits, and I grew up on drop biscuits.

 What Are Cathead Biscuits?

+Cathead Biscuits are a Southern classic.
+They’re big, oversized free-form or hand-formed biscuits that are a little easier to make, in my opinion, than traditional biscuits.
 This recipe is from Virginia Willis’ most recent cookbook, “Secrets of a Southern Table“.
-Apparently, the size of the biscuit is where the name came from and it’s fairly common in Southern cooking.
+Apparently, the name “Cathead” refers to the size of the extra large biscuit (big as a cat’s head), which is fairly common in Southern cooking.

 I absolutely LOVE cookbooks.